rajrajhans/react-todo-functional/README.md

+## react-todo-functional

 A simple ToDo application built with React using only functional components and no class components.
 This exercise was intended to explore and learn more about Hooks in React.

 [This project has been deployed and can be seen at this link.](https://heuristic-sammet-ab37a3.netlify.com/)

+Side Note: This project was featured in a [YouTube video](https://youtu.be/CUGPbZ77OuQ?t=133) by "The Clever Programmer" channel.

 ### Some notes about functional components in React